Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 3. Make changes and push the branch

-> Before pushing its always a good idea to pull & check if anyone else in the team has made any changes.
+> Before pushing it's always a good idea to pull & check if anyone else in the team has made any changes.

 <details>
 <summary>Hint</summary>